hughfdjackson/flywheel/README.md

 Flywheel takes a callback to loop over.  `time_delta` represents the number of ms passed between this frame and the last one.
 It also takes an optional element, which allows some browsers to make more optimisations to ensure smooth animation.
 The loop is `stopped` by default.

+After setup, it returns an object that can be used to manipulate the loop.

 ```javascript

     var element = document.getElementsByTagName("canvas")[0]